 Didi Galgalu is a knife made for big adventurers.
 Designed in collaboration with the Voetspore team and worthy to take on any transcontinental adventure.
 Unique in both its design and the way it was developed.

 The Didi Galgalu is one of the first Helle knives with a full tang construction.
-The knife has been upgraded for 2021 with a new handle made of Kebony and a newly designed sheath.
+The knife has been upgraded with a new handle made of Kebony and a newly designed sheath.

 The knife itself is fairly big, suitable for medium to large hands.
 The shape of the handle offers a sturdy and safe grip even if held close to the blade, thanks to the double contoured handle.
 The handle is held in place by two sturdy brass rivets and a pipe rivet, where you can tie a cord or lanyard of leather.